-Utilizing this new and sensor-consistent surface-type classification scheme results in overall much better agreement between CryoSat-2 and Envisat RA-2 for typical benchmarks.
+Utilizing this new and sensor-consistent surface-type classification scheme results in overall much better agreement between ERS-2 RA, Envisat RA-2, and CryoSat-2 for typical benchmarks in their respective mission-overlap periods.

-Compared to the surface-type classification used during Phase 1 for Envisat RA-2, our less strict approach allows for substantially more wave forms being classified as either lead or sea-ice type that were otherwise rejected before.
-Additionally, where there was a very high fraction of lead detections compared to only a very small fraction of classified sea-ice type waveforms during Phase 1, the spatial patterns and distributions of these occurrences are now better in line with what one would expect.
-Furthermore, the intermission consistency for the Arctic as well as the Antarctic has improved substantially (Figure 5-2 and Figure 5-3; Figure 5-4 and Figure 5-5)
+In general, this approach allows for substantially more wave forms being classified as either lead or sea-ice type that were otherwise rejected before.
+With respect to CCI Phase 1, where there was a very high fraction of lead detections compared to only a very small fraction of classified sea-ice type waveforms, the spatial patterns and distributions of these occurrences are now better in line with what one would expect for Envisat RA-2.
+Furthermore, the intermission consistency for the Arctic as well as the Antarctic has improved substantially (Figure 5-2 and Figure 5-3; Figure 5-4 and Figure 5-5).
+A similar effect can be seen for ERS-1/2 RA.
+However, there is a substantial drop in identified 'sea-ice'-type waveforms for ERS-2 RA (about a third compared to Envisat RA-2, Figure 5-6), leading to an overall still rather low valid fraction of 'valid waveforms (Figure 5-7).
+The fraction of 'sea-ice'-type waveforms appears to be lowest around the central Arctic, hinting on limitations of the current procedure on handling rougher multi-year sea-ice waveform types.
+This is still an ongoing task for a later and final iteration of this document.

-The increased number of valid waveforms has an additional positive side effect on the overall data record: It allows for a much higher spatial resolution to be used in the final gridded Level 3 product without any compromises on overall coverage.
-Here, we are now able to provide a 25 km (50 km) resolution gridded data set for the Arctic (Antarctic) compared to a 100 km one during Phase 1.
+The overall increased number of valid waveforms has an additional positive side effect on the overall data record: It allows for a much higher spatial resolution to be used in the final gridded Level 3 product without any compromises on overall coverage.
+Here, we are able to provide a 25 km resolution gridded data set for the Arctic and Antarctic for all sensors.